sheihan-javaid/GhostTalk/README.md

 -   **File**: `src/functions/index.js` (and its `package.json`)
 -   **Trigger**: `onDocumentUpdated` on the `chatRooms` collection.
 -   **Logic**:
-    1. The function checks if a change occurred in a room where `isWhisper` is `true`.
+    1. The function checks if a change occurred in a non-public room's `participants` map.
-    2. It compares the `participants` map before and after the update.
-    3. If the number of participants has dropped to zero, it means the last person has left.
+    2. If the number of participants has dropped to zero, it means the last person has left.
-    4. It then deletes the entire chat room document from Firestore, effectively deleting the room and making its messages inaccessible.
+    3. It then deletes the entire chat room document from Firestore, effectively deleting the room and making its messages inaccessible.

 ---

+## Part 10: Automatic Data Deletion (TTL Policy)

+A core privacy promise of GhostTalk is that data is ephemeral.
+This is achieved using Firestore's built-in **Time-to-Live (TTL)** feature, which automatically deletes data after a specified duration.
+This is a **server-side configuration** and cannot be set from the app's code.

+### 10.1.
+How to Set Up the 15-Day Message Deletion Policy

+1. Open your project in the [Firebase Console](https://console.firebase.google.com/).
+2. Navigate to **Build > Firestore Database**.
+3. In the top tabs (below the "Cloud Firestore" title), click on the **TTL** tab.
+4. Click the **"Create policy"** button.
+5. For the **Collection Path**, enter `chatRooms/{roomId}/messages`.
+This targets the `messages` subcollection within every chat room.
+6. For the **Time Field**, select `timestamp` from the dropdown.
+This is the field the policy will use to determine the age of a message.
+7. Set the **TTL Period** to **15 Days**.
+8. Click **"Save"**.

+Once this policy is active, Firestore will automatically delete any message document 15 days after it was created.
+This ensures user data is not stored indefinitely.

+---

-## Part 10: AI Integration
+## Part 11: AI Integration

 The AI flows add intelligence to the app.
 They are all defined in the `src/ai/flows` directory.